omnipackage — zsh

 • Open source and not tied to any cloud or hosting provider

-• Use your own S3 bucket for repositories — AWS S3, Cloudflare R2 (recommended for free egress), MinIO, or any S3-compatible service
+• Host repositories on your own S3 bucket — AWS S3, Cloudflare R2 (recommended for free egress), MinIO, or any S3-compatible service — or a local filesystem path

 • No subscriptions, registrations, or credit cards